What to expect during a lesson - based on frequently asked questions

 Rest assured that lessons are fun and time flies by!
 While our older students prefer a little intensity during their lessons, our younger students typically work in 5 to 10 minutes blocks on their songs, with music theory, fun listening and rhythm exercises, and play musical games between intervals.
 Even our youngest students admit they are surprised when it's already time to go home!

-Our apologies, we are only able to accept Piano Students at this time.
-For Strings, Guitar, and Band Instruction, contact us if you would be interested in a temporary Virtual (online) Lesson until new time slots become available.
+Our apologies, our availability for lessons other than Piano is very limited at this time.
+We are still accepting inquiries, but may not be able to offer more than a few time slots.
+A waiting list for specific times is available.
 For Piano tryouts, we recommend students be age 6 or older.
 For Strings, Guitar, and Band instrument tryouts, we recommend students be age 7 or older.